uvichort/invasives/README.md

   \- If possible, add coordinates from your iNaturalist observation to `location_data.csv`

   ## Tasks
-  \- Adding entries to `index.html`
-  	Good sources of info include Saanich Ethnobotany by Turner and Hebda, the SENCOTEN online dictionary and iNaturalist
+  \- Adding entries to `index.html` -> Good sources of info include Saanich Ethnobotany by Turner and Hebda, the SENCOTEN online dictionary and iNaturalist
-  \- Adding photos to `index.html`
-  	Crop images to meet the previous entries format
-  	Good photos can be found from iNaturalist, make sure they are from the Saanich area
+  \- Adding photos to `index.html` - > Crop images to meet the previous entries format, good photos can be found from iNaturalist, make sure they are from the Saanich area